JiaqiYang-Fdu/SGD-Operator-Learning/README.md

 # SGD-Operator-Learning

-This repository contains code for operator learning using operator-valued kernel stochastic gradient descent (SGD).
+This repository contains code for operator learning using operator-valued kernel stochastic approximation.
 The learning task involves approximating solution operators arising from the two-dimensional incompressible Navier–Stokes equations in the vorticity–stream function formulation.

 ## Problem Description